The Wall for Women

 YWCA Metro Vancouver and internationally-recognized artist, Ola Volo, have unveiled a 42-foot mural in downtown Vancouver, Canada that shows how domestic violence hides in plain sight.
 When you take a photo with your phone, hidden QR codes throughout the artwork reveal statistics about domestic violence in Canada.
 Users can then click directly on the stat which takes you to a website to learn more and donate to help the YWCA build new housing to serve women who have experienced violence.

 Domestic violence has intensified under COVID-19, triggered by the social and economic impacts of the crisis and amplified by stay-at-home orders.
 Gender-based violence and abuse has risen by 20-30% in some parts of Canada, killing one woman every six days.
 Many are referring to this escalation in violence as a “shadow pandemic.”

 This professional campaign titled 'The Wall for Women' was published in Canada in March, 2021.
 It was created for the brand: YWCA Metro Vancouver, by ad agency: Rethink.
 This Outdoor medium campaign is related to the Public Interest, NGO industry and contains 5 media assets.
-It was submitted over 1 year ago.
+It was submitted about 2 years ago.

 Advertising Agency: Rethink, Canada